VMois/vmois.github.io/aboutme.md

 subtitle: Why you'd want to go on a date with me
 ---

-My name is Inigo Montoya.
-I have the following qualities:

-- I rock a great mustache
-- I'm extremely loyal to my family

-What else do you need?
+My name is Vladyslav Moisieienkov.
+I am studying Electrical Engineering BSc at [Budapest University of Technology and Economics (BME)](https://www.vik.bme.hu/en/).
+Working as a Data Engineering Intern at [Realeyes](https://www.realeyesit.com/).

 ### My story

-To be honest, I'm having some trouble remembering right now, so why don't you just watch [my movie](https://en.wikipedia.org/wiki/The_Princess_Bride_%28film%29) and it will answer **all** your questions.
+TO DO

+### What you can find here?

+TO DO